glegoux/jekyll-tech-blog/README.md

 # glegoux.com

-I use [GitHub Pages](https://pages.github.com/) feature to render this website available at https://glegoux.com .
+I use [GitHub Pages](https://pages.github.com/) with Jekyll to render this website available at https://glegoux.com .

 ### Technical stack